-While there are various open-source policy description languages, none include passing the policy descriptions from one entity to another.
-106 The authors of the OpenID Foundation's eKYC & IDA Working Group's "Advanced Syntax for Claims" draft have looked at writing their own using Rego, JSONlogic and possibly others but are still discussing next steps.
-107 Verification of the credential depends on the entity doing the verification, what information they are requesting out of the credential, and the format of their request.
+their own using Rego, JSONlogic and possibly others, but are still discussing next steps.124 Verification of the credential depends on the entity doing the verification, what information that entity is requesting out of the credential, and the format of their request.
 None of that can be shared today in a way that supports the basic principles of security and privacy.

-1192 1193 Part of the limitation is an increasing dependence on advanced cryptographic algorithms that enable more granular sharing and validation of information.
+Part of the limitation is an increasing dependence on advanced cryptographic algorithms that enable more granular sharing and validation of information.
 Development around selective disclosure in general and zero-knowledge proofs in specific has opened up some powerful possibilities for privacy.
-While enabled in several test implementations, these implementations require the new algorithms be supported in the device operating system and on hardware powerful enough to handle the math.
-108
+While enabled in several test implementations, these implementations require the new algorithms be supported in the device operating system and on hardware powerful enough to handle the math.125

-There are other approaches that do not require advanced cryptography, specifically hashbased approaches as are being described in the IETF's OAuth working group draft, "Selective Disclosures for JWTs (SD JWTs)."109
+There are other approaches that do not require advanced cryptography, specifically hash-based approaches as are being described in the IETF's OAuth working group draft, "Selective Disclosures for JWTs (SD JWTs)."
+126